create and switch to new directory

 Axios is an open-source library for making asynchronous HTTP requests to REST endpoints in the browser and Node.js.
-It is a promise-based HTTP client that can be used in plain JavaScript as well as in modern JavaScript frameworks like React, Angular and Vue.js, etc.
+It is a promise-based HTTP client that can be used in plain JavaScript and in modern JavaScript frameworks like React, Angular and Vue.js, etc.

 In this tutorial, we will be using Axios in a JavaScript and HTML5 project.
 Let's create a new HTML5 project: